-4.2 Participation and exercising the right to vote in general meetings
+4.2 Participation and exercising the right to vote in general meetings and exercise the right to vote or use an external service provider, to whom MAM gives voting instructions on exercising the right to vote.

 MAM participates in the annual general meetings (AGM) and extraordinary general meetings of companies in which it represents a major shareholder or in which participation is otherwise appropriate, e.g. due to a topic that is on the agenda.